wide-dot/6809-game-builder/doc/package-absolute.md

         <asm>src/hello-world/main.asm</asm>
     </package>

-Loading parameters:
+## Runtime usage
+If the relocatable package is loaded in a commutable memory :

+            lda   #1     ; package id
+            ldb   #4     ; page id
+            jsr   LoadAbsolutePackage

+If the relocatable package is loaded in the non-commutable memory :

-- package id
+            lda   #2     ; package id
-- page

-page is optionnal if target address is in resident memory.
+            jsr   LoadAbsolutePackage_nc